Back.

 The problem of effective insulation has been much harder to solve.
 The difficulty is that concrete transfers heat much too well.
 One solution is to attach foam insulation to the inside of the wall, another is to frame a false wall inside the basement wall and fill the false wall with fiberglass.
 This can be pretty expensive since essentially you are building two walls to get one.
 And, at best, you will end up with a whole wall insulation value of about R-7.
 Not very good, which is why most basements in Nebraska feel cold and damp in winter.

 Technology has come to the rescue, however, in the form of Insulated Concrete Forms for foundation construction (actually, you can build the entire addition with them if you like).
-ICFs are concrete forms made of high-density polystyrene foam that are simply left in place once the poured concrete has set.
-They insulate the wall starting at R-17 and going up from there, and result in between 25% and 50% energy savings over conventional poured concrete basement walls.
-In the recent Oak Ridge National Laboratory tests of various insulated wall structures ICFs were the best performers.
-(Read the report here.)
+ICFs are concrete forms made of high-density polystyrene foam that are simply left in place once the poured concrete has set, becoming a permanent part of the foundation.

 The cost of ICF basements is about the same as that of a conventional poured concrete basement.
 The higher cost of the forms is offset by the savings in the labor required to erect the forms and by using less concrete — as much as 25% less with some ICF systems.
 But when compared to a concrete wall and applied insulation, the savings using ICF are substantial.
 As much as 20% over a conventional poured concrete basement.
-Combine this initial savings with the energy savings over the lifetime of the addition, and you are talking about one of the best construction bargains available today.
+Combine these initial savings with the energy savings over the lifetime of the addition, and you are talking about one of the best construction bargains available today.

 Since early in the 19th century, most residential construction framing has been stud or "stick framing".
 Stick framing replaced heavy timber framing (or post and beam construction) which had been the staple wood building system since the beginning of recorded history.
 It started in Fort Dearborn, Illinois, a town of fewer than 100 inhabitants.
 After the invention of stick framing by Augustine Taylor in 1833, most houses in town were built using this innovative, easier, system.
 At the time, local builders thought the notion of light framing was so ludicrous that they ridiculed it as "balloon framing," saying the buildings were so light they would just float away in a good breeze.
 They didn't.
 In fewer than 60 years the town had a million inhabitants and had been renamed Chicago.